Parsons Senior High School: Debate and Forensics

 Parsons High School is well-noted for its excellence in debate and forensics, having won several individual and team state championships in both debate and forensics.
 Parsons was the first school to win the 4-speaker and 2-speaker state debate championships in the same year, doing so in 1993, the first year that the 2-speaker championships existed.
 In 1990, PHS became the only school ever to place two students (Ajit Pai and Michael Monninger) in the top four National Forensic League (NFL) point leaders in the same year.
 For several years, PHS also led the nation in most NFL All-Americans produced, and had more students amongst the all-time NFL point leaders than any other school from Kansas.
 Between 1985 and 2019 Parsons has been represented at the National Speech and Debate Tournament 31 out of those 34 years, and was recognized as a 30-year milestone school at the 2018 tournament.
 In 2012, Steven Wood, the former debate and forensics coach at Parsons High School was inducted into the National Forensic League Hall of Fame, which is the highest honor for a high school speech and debate coach.
 While Mark Harris was the coach from 1985 to 1997 the program was particularly successful, winning state championships in 1991, 1993, 1994 and 1995.

 Athletics

 The Vikings compete in the Southeast Kansas League and are classified as a 4A school.
 Throughout its history, Parsons has won several state championships in various sports.

-Tennis

-Parsons Senior High School is well-noted for its excellence in a variety of sports, especially in boys' and girls' tennis.
-The boys' team has won four state championships in tennis, while the girls' teams has won five.

-State Championships
+State championships

 Parsons Senior High School offers the following sports: